JazzPauw/streetstatistics-noGUI/README.md

 ## **How to Install**

 ### **Prerequisites**
-Before running the application, ensure you have the following installed:
+Before running the application, ensure you have the following installed: (These are also in requirements.txt)
 - Python 3.7+
 - **PyQt5**
 - **OpenCV**